-Fall term course - December 13, 2019

-Winter term course - March 27, 2020

-Spring term course - June 19, 2020
+Fall term course - January 4, 2021 Spring term course - June 7, 2021

-- 3) If the drop, withdrawal, or "failure" occurs after the above date, the student must schedule an immediate meeting with the Department Chair / Chief Nurse Administrator or Undergraduate Program Director and submit the "Readmission Request Letter" in order to be considered for the consecutive quarter. - 4) Upon review of student's file (which may include faculty advising notes, skills check off documentation, dosage calculation exam score, attendance, and "Readmission Request Letter"); the Department of Nursing will determine if the student may be readmitted to the Nursing program.
-Testing of skills/knowledge and other conditions may be required and established for readmission, especially if the student has been out of the program for greater than one (1) quarter.
-Costs for any testing will be the responsibility of the student. - 5) A student who has withdrawn, dropped, or failed the clinical portion of the paired/concurrent nursing class and clinical must retake the paired theory course when they retake the clinical course. - 6) Students must meet all current compliance requirements at the time of reentry.
-If the student discontinues or suspends participation in the Nursing program for any reason for a period of time of one (1) quarter or greater (summer excluded), a background check and drug screen will be required upon re-application/re-entry to the program. - 7) A student may be excluded from readmission if documentation finds the student in violation of the student handbook; disciplinary actions; or university policies. - 8) Readmission is handled on a case-by-case basis due to limited clinical space. - 9) Students will be required to follow the course sequence of the cohort into which they are readmitted. - 10) Any student who must drop/withdraw for Military service will be given priority during the readmission process.
-See Bulletin of Courses. - 11) The DON will notify the competency assessment program (i.e. ATI) coordinator of student departing and starting in cohort. - 12) It is highly recommended that the student visits their instructor and/or advisor for analysis of their performance and that the student visit support services outside of the Nursing Department (testing center, CARE Team, counselor, financial aid) for assistance. - 13) Failure to adhere to program policies such as privacy violation and deviation from safety procedures may be subject to disciplinary action including suspension and dismissal from the program after consultation with Assistant Directors, Program Director, and/or involved faculty and staff.
+- 3) If the drop, withdrawal, or "failure" occurs after the above date, the student must schedule an immediate meeting with the Department Chair / Chief Nurse Administrator or Undergraduate Program Director and submit the "Readmission Request Letter" in order to be considered for the consecutive term. - 4) Upon review of student's file (which may include faculty advising notes, skills check off documentation, dosage calculation exam score, attendance, and "Readmission Request Letter"); the Department of Nursing will determine if the student may be readmitted to the Nursing program.
+Testing of skills/knowledge and other conditions may be required and established for readmission, especially if the student has been out of the program for greater than one (1) term.
+Costs for any testing will be the responsibility of the student. - 5) Students must meet all current compliance requirements at the time of reentry.
+If the student discontinues or suspends participation in the Nursing program for any reason for a period of time of one (1) term or greater (summer excluded), a background check and drug screen will be required upon re-application/re-entry to the program. - 6) A student may be excluded from readmission if documentation finds the student in violation of the student handbook; disciplinary actions; or university policies. - 7) Readmission is handled on a case-by-case basis due to limited clinical space. - 8) Students will be required to follow the course sequence of the cohort into which they are readmitted. - 9) Any student who must drop/withdraw for Military service will be given priority during the readmission process.
+See Bulletin of Courses. - 10) The DON will notify the competency assessment program (i.e. ATI) coordinator of student departing and starting in cohort. - 11) It is highly recommended that the student visits their instructor and/or advisor for analysis of their performance and that the student visit support services outside of the Nursing Department (testing center, CARE Team, counselor, financial aid) for assistance. - 12) Failure to adhere to program policies such as privacy violation and deviation from safety procedures may be subject to disciplinary action including suspension and dismissal from the program after consultation with Assistant Directors, Program Director, and/or involved faculty and staff.